microlancer/auto-fee-optimizer/README.md

 $ tail -f debug.log
 ```

-The optimizer runs in the background.
-You can interact with it using `optimize-cli` which will give you options to view or alter it's behavior.
-You can use tools such as supervisord to make it a process that always runs in the background on your system if you prefer.
+The optimizerd runs continuously.
+It will collect data about each channel's performance and adjust the fees for your channels accordingly.
+It will not send out updates more than every `UPDATE_TTL_SECONDS` as defined in the config file per channel.
+You can interact with the running daemon using `optimize-cli` which will give you options to view or alter it's behavior.
+You can use tools such as supervisord to make the daemon a process that always runs in the background on your system (as an actual daemon) if you prefer.

 The optimizer will not make any fee changes automatically if you set the `auto` to `false`.
 It will put all changes in a queue for you to manually accept or reject via the `optimize-cli` tool.
 This is primarily useful for debugging or testing the app.